Transverse Momentum Balance and Angular Distribution of $b\bar{b}$ Dijets in Pb+Pb collisions: Introduction

-To probe the properties of the quark-gluon plasma (QGP) in heavy-ion collisions(HIC), Jet quenching phenomenon, which referred as the modification of energetic partons propagated though the hot and dense medium, has long been investigated~\cite{Wang:1991xy,Gyulassy:2003mc, Qin:2015srf, Vitev:2008rz, Vitev:2009rd, Qin:2010mn, CasalderreySolana:2010eh,Young:2011qx,He:2011pd,ColemanSmith:2012vr,Zapp:2012ak,Ma:2013pha, Senzel:2013dta, Casalderrey-Solana:2014bpa,Milhano:2015mng,Chang:2016gjp,Majumder:2014gda, Chen:2016cof, Chen:2016vem, Chien:2016led, Apolinario:2017qay,Connors:2017ptx,Dai:2012am,Wang:2013cia,Zhang:2018urd,Neufeld:2010fj,Huang:2013vaa,Huang:2015mva}.
-Among them, the momentum imbalance of back-to-back jets are the fundamental observable.
-The quenching effect give a net imbalance to the dijets $p_{\rm T}$ distributions that can exceed the imbalance brought by the QCD correction.
-This additional imbalance is due to the energy losses that the two jets suffered when they propagated through the QGP medium respectively.
-To insight into the underlying dynamics, the initial parton flavor dependence of the quenching effect is important, however it is difficult for the experiment to determine in the dijets events.
-The pairs of $b\bar{b}$ jets that are produced back-to-back in azimuth can provide a golden channel to distinguish the type of parton initiated the jets.
+To probe the properties of the quark-gluon plasma (QGP) in heavy-ion collisions(HIC), the medium modification of the energetic partons which produced from the initial hard scattering and later propagate through the fireball has long been investigated.
+It is referred as the jet quenching phenomenon, enormous effort has been devoted to explore such effect on different observables: from high $p_{\rm T}$ hadron production suppression to inclusive reconstructed full jets and even less inclusive jets such as dijets, tagged jets etc, as well as a variety of jet substructures~\cite{Wang:1991xy,Gyulassy:2003mc, Qin:2015srf, Vitev:2008rz, Vitev:2009rd, Qin:2010mn, CasalderreySolana:2010eh,Young:2011qx,He:2011pd,ColemanSmith:2012vr,Zapp:2012ak,Ma:2013pha, Senzel:2013dta, Casalderrey-Solana:2014bpa,Milhano:2015mng,Chang:2016gjp,Majumder:2014gda, Chen:2016cof, Chen:2016vem, Chien:2016led, Apolinario:2017qay,Connors:2017ptx,Dai:2012am,Wang:2013cia,Zhang:2018urd,Neufeld:2010fj,Huang:2013vaa,Huang:2015mva,Cao:2015hia,Chen:2019gqo,Yan:2020zrz,Chen:2020pfa}.
+Among them, the transverse momentum imbalance of the inclusive dijets is one of the early and fundamental observables.
+The jet quenching effect give a net imbalance to the $p_{\rm T}$ distributions of the back-to-back jets that can exceed the imbalance brought by the QCD correction.
+This additional imbalance is due to the energy losses that these two jets suffered when they propagated through the QGP medium respectively.
+The flavor dependence of the parton that initiate the jets is quite essential to the underlying dynamics of the jet in-medium evolution and energy loss.
+In the inclusive jets and inclusive dijets events, it is not easy for the experimentalists to determine such dependence, however the pairs production of the heavy quark $b\bar{b}$ jets that are back-to-back in azimuth provide a golden chance to isolate the type of the parton that initiate the jets.
+It is simply because in this scenario, the produced jets can be restricted to be $b(\bar{b})$ quark initiated.
+It is of great interest to compare the possible different medium modification effects of the $b\bar{b}$ dijets with inclusive dijets since, in inclusive dijets events, jets are predominately initiated by light quark and gluon.

+Both ATLAS~\cite{Aaboud:2016jed} and CMS~\cite{Sirunyan:2018jju} collaborations reported their measurements of the $b\bar{b}$ dijets production in p+p collision at the LHC comparing with several Next-to-Leading Order (NLO) and Leading Order (LO) QCD Monte Carlo simulations, but the theoretical prediction of the medium modification of $b\bar{b}$ dijets in Pb+Pb collisions is required to confront with the available CMS data~\cite{Sirunyan:2018jju}.